You’re getting ready for your new baby. How about your dog?

 friendly skills before baby arrives will make sure the transition is

 smooth.
-And if your dog has ever been nervous around babies or
+And if your dog has ever been nervous around babies

-arrives, that kids are okay!
+baby arrives, that kids are okay!

 I will show you simple, effective, positive ways of training that are fun for both you and your dog, so he enjoys learning new behaviors and dropping the old ones.
 And you can relax about bringing your precious baby home, with a plan for introducing dog and baby.